1804054Miraz/Industrial-Attachment-SELISE/README.md

 # Industrial-Attachment-SELISE

-# In this repository, there are some angular projects and some simple projects
+# There are some angular projects.
+# Some simple projects with HTML, CSS, JavaScript